 After an orchid loses its flowers, it is considered a “resting orchid.”
 The orchid will rest for a short time before it enters the growth phase, often during the late spring or summer.
-Do some pruning during this resting period and temporarily decrease watering and fertilization.
+Orchid care after flowering involves some pruning during this resting period and temporarily decreasing watering and fertilization.
 This is also the best time to repot your orchid.

 After an orchid loses its blooms, some people may lose interest in this lovely plant.
 I’ve seen people toss away their flower-less orchids or give them away on Facebook marketplace for free.
 Don’t make this mistake!
 Your orchid likely has many years of life ahead, provided you care for it well during this time.

-In this article, I’ll go over what to do after your orchid’s flowers fall off and how to care for your resting orchid.
+In this article, I’ll go over orchid care after flowering in more detail.
+You’ll learn what to do after your orchid’s flowers fall off and how to care for your resting orchid.
 I’ll also give you some tips on how to get your orchid to rebloom.
 Keep reading to learn more.

 Table of Contents